 Race expenses grow in direct proportion to the number of people on board participating schooners.
 We expect commercial vessels to pass some of this cost on to their customers.

-The race is a grassroots event: the same volunteers who donate time also donate money.
-When possible, we hope that schooners, as primary beneficiaries, would also be willing to share the cost.
+Fundamentally, this is a fundraiser.
+We are raising funds for non-profit organizations around the Bay area that support our mission of promoting education and public awareness of the Chesapeake Bay’s maritime heritage and encouraging the preservation and improvement of the Chesapeake’s natural resources.
+We keep the registration costs to the bare minimum, in fact they barely cover the cost of putting on the race, so as to encourage registration from all possible schooners and their captains.
 Many captains, even those not participating, enjoy making a contribution to assure the continued success of this event and support its mission.
 Some schooners have even held private fundraisers to support the GCBSR.
-We want the event to be affordable for all schooners so donations are strictly voluntary.
+We want the event to be affordable for all schooners so donations are strictly voluntary but highly encouraged.
 Donations to the race are tax deductible under 501(c)3 and qualify for employer matches.
 We list each donation under the boat’s name on our promotional materials unless you instruct otherwise.

 Please let us know.
 Send a message to firstname.lastname@example.org